nextbreakpoint/infrastructure-as-code/README.md

 ## Disable access from Bastion

-Bastion server could be stopped or destroyed after creating the infrastructure.
+Bastion server can be stopped or destroyed if required.
 The server can be recreated when needed.

 Stop the Bastion server from AWS console.

 Destroy the Bastion server with command:

     ./run_script.sh destroy_bastion

+## Disable access from OpenVPN

+OpenVPN server can be stopped or destroyed if required.
+The server can be recreated when needed.

+Stop the OpenVPN server from AWS console.

+Destroy the OpenVPN server with command:

+    ./run_script.sh destroy_openvpn